GooseYArd/ssr250s/index.md

 Oil Filter
 ----------

+The ZS177MM does not use the same oil filter type as the CRF250.

 The oil filter included with the bike is a serviceable screen-type filter, not a pleated paper filter.
 When changing the engine oil, you can remove the filter, slide the core out of the screen, and use a